EMATech/soundcraft-show-format/Readme.md

 #### Show
 - Name: (str) The show name.
-- activeCueList: (1) The cueListId of the currently active cueList.
+- activeCueList: (int) The cueListId of the currently active cueList.
+    - 1
 - notes: (str) Does not seem to be exposed on the mixing desk!
     - ""
 - deskType: (int) I have to find the other types.